Political bias: Confirmation bias

+False consensus bias

-False consensus bias: Exists when the normalisation of an individual's opinions, beliefs and values is believed to be common.
+Exists when the normalisation of an individual's opinions, beliefs and values is believed to be common.
 This bias exists in a group setting where the collective group opinion is attributed to the wider population, with little to no intergroup challenges.
 This is the basis of political party formation and engages in the ongoing attempt to normalise these views within the wider population with little recognition of different beliefs outside the party.
 According to research, such biases can cause political polarization as people and groups solidify their opinions and start to see opposing views as less valid.
 Social media platforms can produce echo chambers where users are largely exposed to content supporting their preexisting views, contributing to this polarization and increasing the false consensus effect.

-According to studies, people who are exposed to social media news feeds that are favorably biased tend to believe that there is more public support for their views than there actually is, which strengthens their beliefs and may even push them toward more extreme stances.
+According to studies, people who are exposed to social media news feeds that are favourably biased tend to believe that there is more public support for their views than there actually is, which strengthens their beliefs and may even push them toward more extreme stances.
 In addition, the false consensus bias may influence political elites' assessments of public opinion, which can affect democratic processes.
 According to a study, political elites' judgments were shown to be 20 to 25 percentage points off.
-This suggests that these misperceptions can result in policies that do not fully reflect the electorate's genuine preferences, compromising democratic accountability and responsiveness.
+This suggests that these misconceptions can result in policies that do not fully reflect the electorate's genuine preferences, compromising democratic accountability and responsiveness.

+Speculative content

-Speculative content: When stories focus on what can potentially occur with speculative phrasing such as "may", "what if", and "could" rather than focusing on the evidence of what has and/or definitely will occur.
+Speculative bias occurs when stories focus on what can potentially occur with speculative phrasing such as "may", "what if", and "could" rather than focusing on the evidence of what has and/or definitely will occur.
 When a piece is not specifically labelled as an opinion and analysis article, it can lead to further speculative bias.
 This occurs in a political context, particularly when introducing policies, or addressing opposing policies.
 This bias allows parties to make their policies more appealing and appear to address issues more directly, by speculating positive and negative outcomes.
 Without enough information, such speculation frequently presents stories in ways that provoke emotions or exaggerate the perceived importance or effectiveness of a proposed policy.
-This gradually decreases public confidence in journalism, particularly when predicted outcomes fail to pass.
+This gradually decreases public confidence in journalism, particularly when predicted outcomes fail to materialize.
 Additionally, by emphasizing speculative scenarios over confirmed facts, speculative content might unintentionally be used as a platform for political propaganda or manipulation, influencing public opinion.

 When algorithms on social media and news collection sites highlight speculative information because it is emotionally charged or dramatic and tends to generate higher engagement, this problem gets more complicated.
 Such stories, particularly when read by audiences who might not be able to distinguish between reporting and opinion, confuse journalism with speculation due to a lack of clear labeling and open sourcing.

+Gatekeeping bias

-Gatekeeping bias: This type of bias exists through the use of ideological selection, deselection and/or omission of stories based on individualised opinions.
+Gatekeeping occurs through the use of ideological selection, deselection and/or omission of stories based on individualised opinions.
 This is similarly related to agenda bias, primarily when focusing on politicians and how they choose to cover and present preferred policy discussions and issues.